colega/unexpected-go/theres-no-min-function.md

 ---
-title: There's no min(int, int) int function
+title: There was no min(int, int) int function before go1.21
 tagline: Unexpected Golang's stuff
-description: There's no min(int, int) int, or max function in math
+description: There is no min(int, int) int, or max function in math, and there was no builtin function before go1.21
 ---

 # TL;DR: There's no `min(int, int) int` function in golang

 Just as easy as that, if you check the [math package](https://golang.org/pkg/math/) you won't find a `func Min(a, b int) int`, neither a `Max` for ints, or for int64, etc.

+However, this isn't true anymore [since go1.21](https://go.dev/doc/go1.21) that added [min and max builtin functions](https://tip.golang.org/ref/spec#Min_and_max).

-# Why?
+# What happened before?

 [Go does not support overloading of methods and operators](https://golang.org/doc/faq#overloading).
 In many other languages you can define two functions as: `min(a, b int)` and `min(a, b float64)` but if you try this in go your program won't compile.